jscutlery/convoyr/README.md

 ## Philosophy

-Http-ext is an **extensible** library that aims to enhance HTTP capabilities.
-It comes with the idea of **plugin** that let you intercept network communications in a fancy way.
-The reactive nature of this library allows you to create and compose various behaviors on the top of HTTP.
-Http-ext has a collection of built-in plugins that bring powerful features to your application.
+**Reactive** and **extensible** library built on the top of HTTP.
+The main building block is a **plugin** which is a simple function that let you intercept network communications in a fancy way.
+The goal is to provide useful behaviors to extend the power of HTTP.
+You can create your own plugin or directly use the built-in collection to start as fast as possible.

 ## Ecosystem